mahendrapaipuri/ceems/website/docs/configuration/prometheus.md

       - targets: ["http://gpu-0:9400", "http://gpu-1:9400", ...]
 ```

-The `metric_relabel_configs` is replacing the label `UUID` which is
+The `metric_relabel_configs` is merges labels `UUID` and `GPU_I_ID` which are
-the UUID of GPU with `gpuuuid` which is compatible with CEEMS
+the UUID and MIG instance ID of GPU, respectively and sets it to `gpuuuid`
-exporter.
-Moreover the config also drops unused `UUID` and `modelName`
+which is compatible with CEEMS exporter.
+Moreover the config also drops unused
-labels to reduce storage and cardinality.
+`UUID` and `modelName` labels to reduce storage and cardinality.